|

 to discover a sample of ECAs and LPCs that is reasonably complete

+to an acceptable diameter threshold?
 Figure 2 indicates that a search centered on opposition (opposite

 the direction toward the Sun) is optimum.
 Surveys have been simulated